Kitware/vtk-book/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-18</b>.
 Parametric coordinate system and interpolation functions for a quadratic quadrilateral.
 In VTK parametric coordinates (r,s) run between (0,1), hence the coordinate system shift into the (&xi;, &eta;) parametric system ranging from (-1,1).
 Note that &xi;<sub>i</sub>, &eta;<sub>i</sub> and &zeta;<sub>i</sub> refer to the parametric coordinates of the i<sup>th</sup> point.</figcaption>
 </figure>

-**Quadratic Tetrahedron.** **Figure 8-19** shows the parametric coordinate system and interpolation functions for a quadratic tetrahedron cell type.
+**Quadratic Tetrahedron.** {ref}`Figure 8-19 <Figure-8-19>` shows the parametric coordinate system and interpolation functions for a quadratic tetrahedron cell type.
 The quadratic tetrahedron is described using the three parametric coordinates $(r,s,t)$.

 {#Figure-8-19 .figure-target}
 &nbsp;